Nrosa01/TFG-2023-2024-UCM/NicoTasks.md

 - Thought about implementation problems and scalibity and how to fix them
 - I made goDown, goDownLeft and goDownRight return how many pixels to move are left
 - Refactored goDownDensity, pushOtherParticle.
 Restructured updateSand and updateWater

+18-10-2023

+- Fixed last pixel not rendering due to a bug in updateTexture method.